resourcepool/training-room-booking/README.md

 In terms of delivery, these are the requirements:
    * Clean & commented code
    * Use of the whole JEE stack is allowed (JSP, Servlet, JSTL, JSF?, JPA, JTA, EJB, ...)
-   * Use of EclipseLink ORM is allowed
+   * Use of Hibernate ORM is allowed
    * Use of Spring is not allowed
+   * Use of Maven is not allowed

 # The Project
 The project consists of a JEE webapp.